Five years ago the answer to the question – will my phone work in Costa Rica? – was just a simple no.

 I know the magic list is the only reason you’re reading this page.
 It’s the only reason I would be reading this page.

-These international plans* range from $0 – $120 (plus per minute charges) per trip.
-That’s up to $480 for a family of four to keep in touch for a week of vacation which seems pricey but it’s cheaper than roaming charges (see below).
+In 2018 the cost of international plans* range from $0 – $120 (plus per minute charges) per trip.
+That could be as much as $480 for a family of four to keep in touch for a week of vacation which seems pricey but it’s still cheaper than roaming charges (see below).

 Verizon recently expanded their “TravelPass” to include Costa Rica for $10 per phone per day.
 The TravelPass doesn’t include any extra minutes or data.
 It just allows you to use the minutes and data from your existing plan while you’re in Costa Rica.